 - Artificial Sweeteners – Such ingredients counter the aim of having an overall healthy lifestyle.
 They increase flavour without adding calories but can be the cause of intestinal discomfort in people.
 It can cause gas, bloating and even diarrhea.

-- Brand quality and safety – In most cases, ingredients in dietary supplements are not observed closely.
+- Brand quality and safety – In most cases, there appears to be a lack of close observation to the ingreidents in dietary supplements.
 This can lead to brands granting claims of immediate results and improvements but may be only for promotion basis.
 While purchasing such supplements, always make sure it is from a credible and certified source.

 Therefore, to conclude not all pre-workout supplements are bad.
 Nevertheless, it is preferable and recommended to use natural sources of energy, such as oatmeal or bananas.
-It can be considered as a good boost of energy on the day you don’t feel 100% and give you that extra push.
-However, it is not necessary to be used on a daily basis, especially if you work out at night.
+It aims to give you that extra push.
+Supplements are considered to be a good boost of energy on the days you don’t feel 100%.
+However, it is not an everyday necessity, especially if you work out at night.
 It is best to listen to your body and observe what it wants and what it rejects.

 For more :